taciturnaxolotl/zera/content/blog/2024-10-11_example_post.md

 ### Info Callout

-{% callout(type="info") %}
+> [!INFO]
-This is an info callout!
+> This is an info callout!
 Use this for general information that readers should be aware of.
-{% end %}

 ### Warning Callout

-{% callout(type="warning") %}
+> [!WARNING]
-This is a warning callout!
+> This is a warning callout!
 Use this to alert readers about potential issues or things to watch out for.
-{% end %}

 ### Danger Callout

-{% callout(type="danger") %}
+> [!DANGER]
-This is a danger callout!
+> This is a danger callout!
 Use this for critical information that could cause problems if ignored.
-{% end %}

 ### Tip Callout

-{% callout(type="tip") %}
+> [!TIP]
-This is a tip callout!
+> This is a tip callout!
 Use this to share helpful hints and best practices.
-{% end %}

 ### Note Callout

-{% callout(type="note") %}
+> [!NOTE]
-This is a note callout!
+> This is a note callout!
 Use this for additional context or side information.
-{% end %}

 ### Custom Title